Walstadt-Light national football team

 River Warriors | |

-The Walstadt-Light national football team was the football team which represented the Natopian autonomous territory of Walstadt-Light.
-It was a member of the CTFA.
-The team was the official successor of Kujirashi-Wahlstadt, Walstadt and Kujirashi-Walstadt, and is the official predecessor of Greater Walstadt.
+The Walstadt-Light national football team is the football team which currently represents the Aemilian autonomous region of Walstadt-Light, and previously represented the Natopian autonomous territory of the same name.
+It is a member of the CTFA, and is run by the Fürst-Heinrich-Stiftung.
+The team is the official successor of Whales, Kujirashi-Wahlstadt, Walstadt and Kujirashi-Walstadt, and is the official predecessor of Greater Walstadt.

 History